AAB20/WildfirePredict-V190/README.md

  ## For more
- For more please read the research paper
+ For more please read the research paper , AND see the 001.jpg

 ## connect